Las Vegas: The Ultimate Outdoors Guide

 After you're finished having so much fun in the great outdoors, head back to Vegas for a burger and beer.
 The most interesting burger restaurant is the Heart Attack Grill, which is located on Fremont Street in Downtown Las Vegas.
 You have to dress in a hospital gown and can order flatliner fries or a triple bypass burger.
 Also, there's a weight scale inside and people over 350 lbs eat free!

-Truth be told, we didn't eat at the Heart Attack Grill, we people watched there then went zip lining on SlotZilla.
+On Fremont St we went zip lining on SlotZilla and it was a lot of fun.
 The Fremont Street Experience in DTLV is better than The Strip in our opinion.
-Fremont Street is packed full of fun-loving people, there's street performers, bands playing on multiple stages, and people flying over your head on zip lines!
-We also recommend trying Veggie Way, a vegan In-N-Out style burger fast food with a drive-thru.
-It's delicious.
+Fremont Street is packed full of fun-loving people, there's street performers, bands playing on multiple stages, and people flying over your head on the zip lines!